odoo/documentation/point_of_sale/posbox/index.rst

 The image creation process starts by downloading the latest `Raspbian
 <https://www.raspbian.org/>`_ image.
 It then locally mounts this
-Raspbian image and copies over some files and scripts that will make the Raspbian image turn itself into a posbox when it boots.
+Raspbian image and copies over some files and scripts that will make the Raspbian image turn itself into a POSBox when it boots.
 These scripts will update Raspbian, remove non-essential packages and install required packages.
 In order to boot Raspbian we use qemu, which is capable of providing ARM emulation.
 After this, the emulated